About the Rotary Club of Carlton

-The Rotary Club of Carlton is very well connected into the community fabric of Carlton, through our membership of the Carlton Local Agencies Network (CLAN).
-Our Director of Community, attends these meetings once a month.
+The Rotary Club of Carlton is very well connected into the community fabric of Carlton, through our membership of the Carlton Community Network (CCN).
+Our Director of Community, attends these meetings bi-monthly.
 Other agencies that make up the network include the Church of All Nations, Carlton Primary School, Carlton Neighbourhood Learning Centre, Drummond St Relationship Centre, YMCA (Carlton Baths), Fitzroy Financial Counselling Service, the City of Melbourne, City of Yarra North Health Service and Centrelink.
 These meetings play a vital role in mapping what is happening in the community, emerging issues/concerns, effective coordination of the services and support for agency staff.
 The then Minister for Education, Bronwyn Pike, launched the Opportunities for Carlton Project.
 The Rotary Club of Carlton has become a very visible and welcome member of the Carlton Community.

 Rotary is a global network of 1.2 million neighbors, friends, leaders, and problem-solvers who see a world where people unite and take action to create lasting change – across the globe, in our communities, and in ourselves.